jordydejong/frontend-assignment/README.md

 - better Storybook integration
 - loading state
 - (more) accessibility
+- better responsive design, or styling in general

 Other improvements, that might have been a bit overkill here